SolaceDev/solace-dev-tutorials/src/pages/samples/solace-samples-jms/publish-subscribe.md

 *   No requirement to preconfigure the JNDI on Solace messaging or within an LDAP server
 *   Easier integration into frameworks by avoiding external JNDI lookups.

 The programmatic approach is also the convention most often followed with JMS samples.
 So it should be familiar to developers of JMS application.
 The Solace JMS API supports both programmatically creating administered objects and JNDI lookup.
-Developers can learn all about Solace JMS by referring to the [Solace JMS Documentation]({{ site.docs-jms-home }}){:target="_top"}.
+Developers can learn all about Solace JMS by referring to the [Solace JMS Documentation](https://docs.solace.com/Solace-JMS-API/jms-get-started-open.htm).

 ## Connecting to Solace Messaging

 In order to send or receive messages, an application must connect to Solace messaging.
 In JMS, a client connects by creating a `Connection` from the `ConnectionFactory`.
 Then a JMS `Session` is used as a factory for consumers and producers.

 The following code shows how to create a connection using a programmatically created `ConnectionFactory`.
-You can learn more about other ways to create ConnectionFactories by referring to [Solace JMS Documentation - Obtaining Connection Factories]({{ site.docs-jms-obtaining-connection-factories }}){:target="_top"}.
+You can learn more about other ways to create ConnectionFactories by referring to [Solace JMS Documentation - Obtaining Connection Factories](https://docs.solace.com/Solace-JMS-API/Obtaining-Connection-Fac.htm).

 ```java